Posts

 Gen Xers today are also more conscious of the environmental impact of their choices.
 As the climate crisis intensifies, many are choosing public transit over driving, not just for cost savings but for the planet.
 This shift is reflected in the growing popularity of electric buses, bike-sharing programs, and car-free zones in cities across the globe.

 However, the transition is not without its hurdles.
 In many areas, transit systems are still underfunded, and service cuts or delays are common.
-For Gen Xers who rely on public transit for daily commutes, these challenges can be frustrating.
-As one commuter in Seattle puts it, “I love the idea of reducing my carbon footprint, but when the bus is late every day, it’s hard to stay motivated.”
+For Gen Xers who rely on public transit for daily commutes, the gap between environmental aspiration and operational reality is concrete: it's hard to sustain a virtuous mode choice when the bus is consistently late, and reliability is the single biggest predictor of whether discretionary riders stick with transit over time.

 The Human Element of Transit